Embattled Democratic Gov. Ralph Northam says he's 'not going anywhere'

 Northam told CBS News on Sunday, "Right now, Virginia needs someone that can heal.
 There's no better person to do that than a doctor.
 Virginia also needs someone who is strong, who has empathy, who has courage and who has a moral compass.
 And that's why I'm not going anywhere.
 I have learned from this.
 I have a lot more to learn.
 But we're in a unique opportunity now."

-Northam, who had remained quiet after his press conference, has reportedly been studying up on racial history and plans to make racial justice a cornerstone of his governorship in the remainder of his term.
+Northam, who had remained quiet after his press conference, been studying up on racial history and plans to make racial justice a cornerstone of his governorship in the remainder of his term.

 He told CBS News that he has thought about resigning, "but I've also thought about what Virginia needs right now."